 |TV series||Season 1 | Season 2 | Season 3 | Season 4|

 Prince Joffrey Baratheon is known to the Seven Kingdoms as the eldest son and heir of King Robert Baratheon and Queen Cersei Lannister.
 A member of House Baratheon of King's Landing, his siblings are Princess Myrcella and Prince Tommen.
-In the TV series, he is played by Jack Gleeson.
+In the television adaptation Game of Thrones, he is played by Jack Gleeson.

 Twelve years old at the beginning of A Song of Ice and Fire, Joffrey was strong-willed as a child and has an uncontrollable temper not unlike his mother's and an unchecked sadistic streak.
 He has little sense of right or wrong, which often leads him to trouble, especially when he loses his temper.
 When things go wrong, he always blames the problems on others.
 Despite being willful he is reckless, vicious, cruel and not very intelligent, all of which combine to make him prone to irrational and bad judgements.

 Joffrey has the Lannister look and is tall for a boy his age, with blond curly hair.
 Known to be handsome, he has bright green eyes, pouty lips and an evil sneer.
 Jon Snow thought that Joffrey looks like a girl.
 He always wears the finest clothing and accents, as befits the royal heir.

 Joffrey grew up as a spoiled and indulgent child with a cruel streak within him.
 His father, King Robert, is deeply disappointed with his son and feels little affection for Joffrey.
 It is also implied that Joffrey craves Robert's respect and approval, and many of his acts are done in an effort to live up to his father's standards.